Bronco Billy: Plot

 Performers Lorraine Running Water and Chief Big Eagle announce they are expecting a baby together.
 The crew celebrates at a bar, though a fight breaks out.
 When Antoinette is nearly sexually assaulted, Billy and the crew come to her rescue.
-After, youngest member Leonard is arrested after being recognized as an Army deserter.
-Bronco Billy uses the show's meager savings to bribe the sheriff into releasing him, enduring the sheriff's verbal taunts.
+After, youngest member Leonard James is arrested after being recognized as an Army deserter.
+Bronco Billy uses the show's meager savings to bribe Sheriff Dix into releasing him, enduring Dix's verbal taunts.
 When the circus tent burns down, everyone blames Antoinette for their bad luck, but Bronco Billy defends her.
 He proposes robbing a train to raise money for a replacement.
-They attempt the heist in the antiquated Western way (driving alongside in a car and Billy on horseback to jump on), but a modern train derails their effort.
+They attempt the heist in the antiquated Western way, driving alongside in a car and Billy on horseback attempting to jump on, but a modern train derails their effort.

 The troupe arrives at a mental institution, where they annually perform pro bono.
 The director, Dr. Canterbury, provides them with accommodations and the inmates make a new circus tent sewn together with American flags.
 Antoinette and Bronco Billy spend the night together.
-By chance, one inmate is Antoinette's husband, Arlington.
-His crooked lawyer persuaded him to plead insanity after he supposedly "murdered" Antoinette.
+By chance, one inmate is Arlington.
+The crooked Edgar persuaded him to plead insanity after he supposedly "murdered" Antoinette.
 When Arlington sees her, proving Antoinette is alive, he is released.
 Bronco Billy and the show depart without Antoinette.

-Antoinette returns to her luxurious life, but she is bored and misses Billy, who drowns his loneliness with alcohol.
-During a performance, Bronco Billy is about to introduce his new assistant, "Miss Lily", who is actually fellow performer "Lefty" LeBow dressed as a woman.
-The real "Miss Lily" appears, instead.
+Antoinette returns to her luxurious life but she is bored and misses Billy, who drowns his loneliness with alcohol.
+During a performance, Bronco Billy is about to introduce his new assistant "Miss Lily" who is actually fellow performer "Lefty" LeBow dressed as a woman.
+The real Miss Lily appears, instead.
 The show, now a raving success, runs smoothly.
 Bronco Billy ends it with a positive message for the children in the audience.